botelhocpp/computer_architecture/README.md

 # computer_architecture
-Assembly language codes (*.asm), as well as documents of my own on the subject of "Computer Architecture and Organization".
+This repository contains assembly language codes (*.asm), as well as documents of my own on the subject of "Computer Architecture and Organization".

 My name is Pedro Botelho, and I study Computer Engineering at the Federal University of Ceará, campus in Quixadá, here in Brazil.
 All of my codes can be found in English, being a virtually universal language (Esperanto is not a thing).
 All the content here was made based on the knowledge earned in the "Computer Architecture and Organization" course.